 It also required employers to provide equal pay regardless of sex (Title VII), color (Title I), religion (Title II), or national origin (Title III).
 Title IX prohibited gender-based discrimination at educational institutions receiving federal funds.
 Title IV provided voting rights protections, and Title VI outlawed racial discrimination by any programs receiving federal assistance.

-The Act is a United States federal law that was passed to protect African American citizens’ rights and civil liberties.
-The Act prohibited discrimination in public places, which included streetcars, theaters, hotels, and restaurants.
+The Act is a United States federal law passed to protect African American citizens’ rights and civil liberties.
+The Act prohibited discrimination in public places, including streetcars, theaters, hotels, and restaurants.
 This legislation helped establish legal precedent towards ending segregation and protecting black Americans from unfair treatment by state governments.

 Who Passed the Act?